 Houston Dog Parks

-Houston welcomes you and your dog to enjoy the vast amount of park space in Bayou City.
-However, you are required to have your dog on a leash at all times.
-Our leash law is one of the tools that permit dogs and dog owners to visit a park without creating safety concerns, disturbing natural resources, or diminishing a park visit for those who are less comfortable around dogs.
+Houston welcomes you and your dog to enjoy the vast park space in Bayou City.
+However, it would be best if you had your dog on a leash at all times.
+Our leash law is one tool that permits dogs and dog owners to visit a park without creating safety concerns, disturbing natural resources, or diminishing a park visit for those who are less comfortable around dogs.

 Houston has some of the best dog parks in the nation, offering a variety of lush green spaces and ample room for your pup to play.
 In addition to providing entertainment and exercise, Houston’s dog parks also give pet owners a chance to socialize with other animal lovers in the area.